 SOUTH BEND, Ind. – NHL star Patrick Kane spoke publicly Thursday for the first time since a rape allegation was made against him.

-“I am confident I will be absolved, having done nothing wrong,” Kane said while addressing media a day before Chicago Blackhawks training camp was scheduled to begin at the University of Notre Dame.
+“I am confident I will be absolved, having done nothing wrong,” Kane said at a news conference a day before Chicago Blackhawks training camp was scheduled to begin at the University of Notre Dame.

-Kane, who did not answer questions related to the accusation, also said, “I cannot apologize enough for the distraction this has caused my family, teammates, this incredible organization and our fans.”
+Kane, who did not answer questions related to the accusation, also said, “I cannot apologize enough for the distraction this has caused my family, teammates, this incredible organization and, of course, our fans.”

 A grand jury review of rape allegations against Kane was abruptly postponed Sept.
 8.